abbreviatedman/node-express-mongodb-unit-03-mongodb/3b-mongodb-crud/readme.md

 - Type defines the data type
 - Default sets a value for properties that may be missing
 - Unique makes sure that only unique values are entered into the collection
 - The second argument to `mongoose.Schema` is a configuration object.
-In this case, we're saying that for this model, MongoDB should store a timestamp for the last time each document was created and updated.
+In this case, we're saying that for this model, MongoDB should store a timestamps for the last times each document was created and updated.

 ## Routes

 Let's set up the Routes so that we can get to CRUD functionality, and test the server again as quickly as possible.

-Go to `./routes/snackRouter.js` to begin:
+Go to `./routes/snacksRouter.js` to begin:

 6. Set up basic router settings